Professor of Economics University of Milan and chief Editor European Economy - Banks, Regulation and the Real Sector,

 Head of the Department of Economics, Athens University of Economics and Business,

-Associate, German Institute for International and Security Affairs (SWP),
+Head of Research Division, The Americas, The German Institute for International and Security Affairs (SWP)

 Video and audio recording